-Impacts on the economy where the beneficiaries • Gains in productivity have been realised as a result of research-led practices. may include industry and society • A spin-out or new business has been created, established its viability, or generated revenue or profits. • Development of new products or processes.

-Impacts on the environment where the beneficiaries may include tourism, agriculture, fisheries, government, and society The management of an environmental risk or hazard has changed.
+Impacts on the economy Gains in productivity have been realised as a result of research-led practices.
+A spin-out or new business has been created, established its viability, or generated revenue or profits.
+Contributing to economic prosperity, adoption of new policies or procedures, innovation and entrepreneurial activities through licensing and similar to existing or new companies.
+Impacts on the environment The management of an environmental risk or hazard has changed.
+Ensuring the supply of resources critical to the sustainability and development of infrastructure, technologies, and economic growth and stability.
 The management or conservation of natural resources (e.g. water) has been influenced or changed.
-Practices or policies affecting biodiversity have changed.
-Impacts on health where the beneficiaries may include patient groups, industry, and society A new diagnostic or medical technology has been adopted.
-A new drug or drug target has been licenced by industry.
-Decisions by health service or regulatory authority have been informed by research.
-Impacts on public policy and services where the beneficiaries may include non- governmental organisations (NGOs), government, and society Policy decisions or changes to legislation, regulations, or guidelines have been informed by research.
+Changes in practices or policies.
+Impacts on public policy and services Policy decisions or changes to legislation, regulations or guidelines have been informed by research.
 Policy or public debate has been stimulated or informed by research evidence.
-The work of public or NGOs has been influenced.
-Impacts on quality of life and welfare where the beneficiaries may include farming, fisheries, food industry, and society Improved food safety regulations.
-Improved standards of animal welfare.
-Improved agricultural practices.
-Impacts on education and public understanding of science where the beneficiaries may include educational institutions, media, and society Changes in school curriculum.
-Educational programmes for broadcast media have been influenced.
-The development of new museum exhibits has been informed.
+Influencing the work of public or non-governmental organisations.

+Impacts on quality of life and welfare Improved provision or access to services.
+Improved standards of training.
+Improving health within society through new treatments and procedures.
+The user experience has improved.
+Impacts on society and culture The awareness, attitudes or understanding of (sections of) the society have been informed or enhanced.
+Enhancements to preserving, conserving and presenting culture heritage.
+Generating new ways of thinking that influence discussion and debate within society.
+Improving the Public Understanding and Engagement with research issues and their implications.
+Instigating change within the broader educational sector.
+Others